kylln20/WRO_FE_2023-24/README.md

 This approach to determining the need to perform a three-point turn proved much more consistent than our last approach, which relied heavily on specific wall area and pillar area thresholds vulnerable to lighting and color.

-Once we know a three-point turn must be performed, the car will immediately turn to the left unless it detects a red pillar, in which case it will turn after passing the red pillar by waiting until no pillar is detected for 10 iterations of the main loop.
-The car will turn left until it detects the wall or parking lot in front.
+Once we know a three-point turn must be performed, the car will immediately turn to the left unless it detects a red pillar, in which case it will turn after passing the red pillar by waiting until no pillar is detected or the area of the wall in which the car is turning towards is large enough.
+The car will turn left until it detects the wall or parking lot in front using the same ROI used for detecting the coloured lines.
 It will then back up while turning to the right for a certain period.
 Then the program will resume.

 After the initial three-point turn, if the car detects a large black area in front again, the initial three-point turn isn't sharp enough, so another three-point turn is performed.